lydell/LinkHints/.github/pull_request_template.md

 <!--
 Thank you for contributing to Link Hints!

-Before submitting, it's nice to:
+Before submitting, it’s nice to:

 - Check that `npm test` runs successfully.
 - Test in both Firefox and Chrome.